-There are no energy savings expected from this model.
+There are no energy savings expected from this measure.

 Give Us Your Feedback